BLOG

 Even if you're currently selling direct to the customer at fairs and markets, think about these aspects now, so you're ready to grow your business when the time is right.

-"You'll need to understand labelling, EU legislation, allergen legislation, font point size and branding.
-It's an incredibly steep learning curve but, if you learn how to do it all yourself,it pays in the long-term ," said Julian Abel, co-founder of Nowt Poncy.
+"You'll need to understand the essentials of food labelling, food laws, allergen laws, font point size and branding.
+It's an incredibly steep learning curve, but if you learn how to do it all yourself, it pays in the long-term."

 Avoid copying label information from products similar to yours or you could end up in a sticky situation when they don't meet legal requirements.

-It's worth speaking to a food technologist or your local Trading Standards Officer to check that you comply with regulations.
+It's worth speaking to a food technologist or food officers from your local trading standards department to check that you comply with regulations.

-Consider what your customers are likely to want to see.
-For example, if your product is aimed at the health market, nutritional information that's easy to read will be critical.
+Consider what your customer base is likely to want to see.
+For example, if your product is aimed at the health market, providing nutritional information that's easy to read will be crucial.

 To begin with, you could try going for a slightly shorter shelf life than that of an established competitor, then amend it when you get the definitive answer from your own lab tests.